Is Air Fried Food Good for Fatty Liver? [Answered]

 Are Air Fryers good for fatty liver?

-Yes, definitely, as long as you cook without any extra oil (or minimal oil added), you keep portion sizes under control and any meat you cook is lean and skinless.
+Yes, air fryers are good for fatty liver, as long as you cook without added extra oil (or minimal oil added), you keep portion sizes under control and foods that are already fatty liver disease-friendly..

 This way, you will reduce the fat intake compared to deep fried food by around 70% (source here), as well as get rid of other potentially harmful substances found in deep fried food.